sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

     - Extract all SAR files into `sap_hana_install_software_extract_directory`.

+    - For the SAPCAR executable which will be used for extracting the SAR files and for each SAR file specified or identified, if there is a file with the same name, appended by `sha256`, perform a checksum verification.

 - Check existence of `hdblcm` in `SAP_HANA_DATABASE` directory from the extracted SAR files.

 - Check the existence of file `configfile.cfg` in the directory `configfiles` below `sap_hana_install_software_extract_directory`.

-If this file exists, use it for installing SAP HANA by the hdblcm command.
+If this file exists, copy it to a temporary directory for use by the hdblcm command.
+Be aware that when using this file, any modifications to role variables after creation of this file will not be reflected.

 If this file is not present, perform the following three steps:

-- Get the hdblcm configfile template directly from the hdblcm command.
+- Create a hdblcm configfile template directly from the hdblcm command, using option `dump_configfile_template`.

 - Convert the configfile template into a Jinja2 template and download it to the control node.

-- Process the Jinja2 template, using the configured role variables or default settings, to create a customized hdblm configfile.
+- Process the Jinja2 template, using the configured role variables or default settings, to create a customized hdblm configfile in a temporary directory for use by the hdblcm command in the next step.

 #### SAP HANA Install